Sage/sageone_api_signer/README.md

     $ bundle

-Or install it yourself as:
+Or install the gem yourself:

     $ gem install sageone_api_request_signer

 ## Usage

-To create the signature string, you need to provide these data:
+To create a `SageoneApiRequestSigner` instance, you need to provide the following data:

 ```ruby
   @signer = SageoneApiRequestSigner.new({